 Kent M. McGregor, Associate Professor; Ph.D., University of Kansas.
 Remote sensing; cartography; meteorology; climatology.

 Lisa Nagaoka, Associate Professor; Ph.D., University of Washington.
 Zooarchaeology; evolutionary ecology; oceanic prehistory.

-Joseph R. Oppong, Professor and Associate Dean of Research and Professional Development for the Toulouse Graduate School; Ph.D., University of Alberta.
+Joseph R. Oppong, Professor and Associate Dean of Research and Professional Development for the Toulouse Graduate School; Ph.D., University of Alberta (Canada).
 Human geography; location-allocation models; statistical methods; medical geography.

 Feifei Pan, Assistant Professor; Ph.D., Georgia Institute of Technology.
-Hydrology; water resources; remote sensing; GIS.
+Hydrology; water resources; environmental modeling; remote sensing; GIS.

-Murray D. Rice, Associate Professor; Ph.D., University of Saskatchewan.
+Murray D. Rice, Associate Professor; Ph.D., University of Saskatchewan (Canada).
 Applied economic geography; regional economic development; urban geography.

 Chetan Tiwari, Assistant Professor; Ph.D., University of Iowa.
 Medical geography; GIS; spatial analysis; spatial decision support systems.

-Harry F. L. Williams, Professor; Ph.D., Simon Fraser University.
+Harry F. L. Williams, Professor; Ph.D., Simon Fraser University (Canada).
 Geomorphology; physical geography; cartography; geology; paleoenvironments.

 Steve Wolverton, Associate Professor; Ph.D., University of North Texas; Ph.D., University of Missouri.
 Ecology; paleoecology of North America; environmental archaeology; paleozoology; conservation biology.